shakes76/PatternFlow/recognition/s4481540_Zhuoxiao_Chen/README.md

 ## Result and Analysis

-The visualisation of the generated AKOA images (258 times 258 each).
+The visualisation of the generated AKOA images (256 times 256 resolution each).

 It is evident that the StyleGAN trained with only 20k iterations cannot produce high-quality images.
 The images produced have strange areas.